CloudBranch/Auther/Documentation/PHP/getting_started.md

 If you do not already have your database setup start with the [beginners guide](beginners_guide.md)

-First we need to instantiate the Auther class

 ```php
 // Instantiate the Auther class
 $auther = new Auther();